EECS4481Team/HelpDeskAppV4/README.md

 # HelpDeskAppV4

-HelpDeskAppV4 is a web-based chat app that is in a candidate build
+HelpDeskAppV4 is a web-based chat app that is in a candidate build.

 ## Before You Start (Locally)